 The College will set conditions to be met before a student who suspends may return to study.
-The conditions may be medical criteria, academic criteria or both, but in all cases the criteria should be clearly set out at the time when suspension commences and communicated in writing to the student.
+The conditions may be medical criteria, or other as appropriate, but in all cases the criteria should be clearly set out at the time when suspension commences and communicated in writing to the student.